 Strawberry bread baking tips:

 Imparting moisture in today’s strawberry bread are a few of my very favorite baking ingredients: oil, buttermilk, and brown sugar.
-I use oil a lot in my cakes and breads.
+I use oil a lot in my cakes and breads, like in lemon poppy seed bread and cinnamon swirl quick bread.
 While butter gives unbeatable flavor in recipes, nothing beats the moisture that oil brings.
 There is so much flavor from the vanilla and strawberries that the flavor of butter would disappear anyway.

 Buttermilk makes my Chocolate Cake so darn moist.
 And you need buttermilk for this quick bread recipe!
 The lactic acid allows the baking soda to produce the carbon dioxide.
 Don’t have buttermilk?
 Most don’t usually keep buttermilk in the house.
 (I usually don’t have it!)
 Save yourself a trip to the store and make a DIY version at home.
 See my recipe notes.